 The Princess Breakfast is located at the Auberge de Cendrillon restaurant, just to the right of Cinderella’s Castle.

-It’s a great chance for your own princess to dress up as their favourite Disney Princess and snap some lovely photographs all while you tuck into a delicious breakfast.
+It’s a great chance for your own princess to dress up as their favourite Disney Princess and snap some lovely photographs all while you tuck into a delicious breakfast served at your table.

 This experience is table service and a little more expensive.
 To check prices according to your Meal Plan click here.

-There are other character dinning opportunities in the park such as a buffet lunch at Inventions in the Disneyland Hotel and dinner at Cafe Mickey.
+There are other character dining opportunities in the park such as a buffet lunch at Inventions in the Disneyland Hotel and dinner at Cafe Mickey.

 Make sure you pay attention when checking in to the Disneyland Paris Hotels.